isomerpages/moe-punggolsec/_academic-subjects/Science.md

 Secondary 3T1 students took part in the annual IgnITE Skills Challenge at ITE Central in 2019.
-The IgnITE Skills Challenge is a national-level skills competition organised by the ITE, Singapore with the aim to excite secondary school students about the value of vocational and skills education.
+The IgnITE Skills Challenge is a national-level skills competition organised by the ITE,&nbsp;Singapore with the aim to excite secondary school students about the value of vocational and skills education.